 Day 1: Lisbon to Praia do Meco via Costa da Caparica

 - 25 Abril Bridge & Christ the King statue

-Heading south (check out the Miradouro dos Capuchos for amazing views as you leave), you skirt the coast to reach the laid-back wonders of Praia do Meco.
-If you’re looking for nightlife, head to Aldeia de Meco, just 15 minutes from here.
+Continue to Aldeia de Meco.
 In the summer this quaint village turns into a bustling nightspot, with bars filling with a young Lisbon crowd partying till the early hours.
-But if partying doesn't tempt you, head to a great wild spot on the cliffs overlooking Praia do Meco beach for a sunset to remember.
-From here you can pop down to Cape Espichel (15 min) to visit its impressive sanctuary, and look across the ocean to America before settling in.
-Many people wild camp by the abandoned monastery.
-It can be quite eerie, as the sea mist rolls in during the night.
+If partying doesn't tempt you, head to a great wild spot on the cliffs overlooking Praia do Meco beach for a sunset to remember.
+From here you can pop down to Cape Espichel (15 min) to visit its impressive sanctuary.
+Many people wild camp by this abandoned monastery.
+It can be quite eerie especially as the sea mist rolls in during the night.

 - Fishing village charm

 Begin the day with a wander down the narrow winding streets of Sesimbra, or take a 1 hour hike to marvel at the beautiful bay views from its Moorish castle.